-Given the strength of our balance sheet, forecast surplus and availability and liquidity of undrawn loan facilities, the board believe that, whilst uncertainty exists, this does not pose a material uncertainty that would cast doubt on the association's ability to continue as a going concern.
-The board, therefore, consider it appropriate for the accounts to be prepared on a going concern basis.
+Given the strength of our balance sheet, forecast surplus andfinancial headroon and available undrawn loan facilities, the board believe that, whilst uncertainty exists, this does not pose a material uncertainty that would cast doubt on the association's ability to continue as a going concern.
+The board therefore, consider it appropriate for the accounts to be prepared on a going concern basis.